-In her second term in the North Carolina State House, Rep. Cynthia Ball has been actively working for the citizens of North Carolina.
-Demonstrating her commitment to strengthening public education in North Carolina, she is visiting all public schools in District 49.
-To connect with her constituents on important issues, she hosts regular Town Hall Forums on topics including public education, healthcare, and nonpartisan redistricting.
+Re-elected in 2022 to her fourth term and seeking her fifth term in the 2024 election in the North Carolina State House, Rep. Cynthia Ball continues to work for the citizens of North Carolina by advocating for progressive public policies to build a NC that works for ALL.
+She is committed to providing responsive constituent services and to finding common ground on policies to benefit the residents of House District 49 and all of NC.
+Demonstrating her commitment to strengthening public education in North Carolina, she visits schools and regularly participates in various opportunities to interact with students, teachers and principals.
+To connect with her constituents on important issues, she hosts Town Hall Forums on topics including public education and healthcare.

-Born in Franklin County, her parents instilled in her the importance of education and hard work.
-She attended public schools and then went on to UNC-Greensboro on a full academic scholarship, graduating with a BA in Psychology, magna cum laude and Phi Beta Kappa.
-Rep. Ball also earned an MBA at Virginia Commonwealth University and pursued doctoral coursework in Human Resources and Organizational Development at NC State University.
+Born in Franklin County, her parents instilled in her the importance of family, hard work and public education.
+She graduated as valedictorian of her public school in Franklinton, and then went on to UNC-Greensboro on a full academic scholarship, earning a BA in Psychology, magna cum laude and Phi Beta Kappa.
+Rep. Ball also earned an MBA at Virginia Commonwealth University and pursued extensive doctoral coursework in Human Resources and Organizational Development at NC State University.

-After working in marketing research, she joined William Peace University (formerly Peace College) and then NC State University, directing their Development and External Affairs programs.
-She also served as the Executive Director of one of NC State’s College Foundations.
-She is now practicing as a professional mediator, certified by the North Carolina Dispute Resolution Commission.
-Her 30 years of work experience, managing her business, and working on public policy issues has prepared Rep. Ball for the legislative process and being a responsive public servant to her constituents.
+After working in marketing research following her MBA, she joined William Peace University (formerly Peace College) and then NC State University, directing their Development and External Affairs programs.
+She also served as the Executive Director of one of NC State University’s foundations.
+She is now practicing as a mediator, certified by the North Carolina Dispute Resolution Commission.

-Rep. Ball and her husband Dr. David Aspnes, Distinguished University Professor of Physics at NC State, live in a National Register of Historic Places and Raleigh Historic Landmark mid-century modern home in central Raleigh.
-They are proud to tell you about the accomplishments of their children and grandchildren.
+Rep. Ball and her husband Dr. David E. Aspnes, Distinguished University Professor of Physics at NC State, live in a National Register of Historic Places and Raleigh Historic Landmark mid-century modern home in central Raleigh.
+Rep. Ball comes from a close family, and with David, she shares 3 step-children and 6 step grandchildren.
 Numerous cats and dogs have adopted them over the years and continue to give them joy.